Napa County Winery Helps Mothers Laid Off During Pandemic

 “We might not be able to provide stimulus to cover a month for somebody,” Kloberdanz said.
 “But we might be able to make their day.”

-“It’s just constant,” Liebsach said.
+“It’s just constant,” Liebsack said.
 “It’s just like OneHope, one hand helping the other constantly.
 It’s just a really neat concept.”

 OneHope has given microgrants worth $50,000 to 600 people so far.